jmar777/suspend/README.md

 ### `suspend.async(fn*)`

 Accepts a generator function `fn*`, and returns a wrapper function that follows [Node's callback conventions](http://docs.nodejitsu.com/articles/getting-started/control-flow/what-are-callbacks).
-Note that the wrapper function requires the callback as the last parameter.
+Note that the wrapper function requires a callback as the last parameter.

 **Example:**